 Pulled pork is a delicious and versatile dinner and making it in the Instant Pot is the quickest way to make it!
 I love to make pulled pork for dinner because I can serve it 2 or 3 times in one week with no complaints.

 The first time I serve it with coleslaw and barbecue sauce on rolls.
 Then a day or so later I use it for nachos or tacos.
-And if there is still some left it I can make a BBQ pulled pork pizza or freeze it.
+And if there is still some left it I can make pulled pork mac and cheese, a BBQ pulled pork pizza or freeze it.

 Low and slow cooked on an outdoor smoker is probably the best way to make pulled pork – but I don’t always have time for that.
 A 12-14 hour smoking time rarely fits into my busy schedule!